OpenNebula/docs/source/advanced_components/public_cloud/ec2qcg.rst

 Configuring an SSL Proxy
 --------------------------------------------------------------------------------

-Te OpenNebula EC2 Query Service runs natively just on normal HTTP connections.
+The OpenNebula EC2 Query Service runs natively just on normal HTTP connections.
 If the extra security provided by SSL is needed, a proxy can be set up to handle the SSL connection that forwards the petition to the EC2 Query Service and returns the answer to the client.

 This set up needs: